apache/opendal/core/src/services/hdfs/docs.md

 #[tokio::main]
 async fn main() -> Result<()> {
     // Create fs backend builder.
-    let mut builder = Hdfs::default();
+    let mut builder = Hdfs::default()
         // Set the name node for hdfs.
-    // If the string starts with a protocol type such as file://, hdfs://, or gs://, this protocol type will be used. builder.name_node("hdfs://127.0.0.1:9000");
+        // If the string starts with a protocol type such as file://, hdfs://, or gs://, this protocol type will be used.
+        .name_node("hdfs://127.0.0.1:9000")
         // Set the root for hdfs, all operations will happen under this root.
         //
-    // NOTE: the root must be absolute path. builder.root("/tmp");
+        // NOTE: the root must be absolute path.
+        .root("/tmp")

         // Enable the append capacity for hdfs.
         //
-    // Note: HDFS run in non-distributed mode doesn't support append. builder.enable_append(true);
+        // Note: HDFS run in non-distributed mode doesn't support append.
+        .enable_append(true);

     // `Accessor` provides the low level APIs, we will use `Operator` normally. let op: Operator = Operator::new(builder)?.finish();